NeuroAffective Narrative Reconsolidation: Integrating Traumatic Memories and the Development of the Integrated-Self in NeuroAffective-CBT

 It is only natural that, when adaptive regulation is lacking, individuals revert to maladaptive strategies like lying, substance use, excessive niceness, or self-betrayal, often learned in childhood through repeated exposure to shame and invalidation.

-And so, in a perceived social crisis when emotionally overwhelmed (i.e., activating event), individuals often unconsciously revert to coping mechanisms such as overcompensation, avoidance, or capitulation (i.e., surrendering to shame).
+And so, in a perceived social crisis when emotionally overwhelmed (i.e., activating event), individuals often unconsciously revert to coping mechanisms such as overcompensation, avoidance, or capitulation (i.e., surrendering to shame) in no particular order.
 These strategies may feel protective in the moment, offering a temporary sense of control or relief.
 However, they are often subtle forms of self-sabotage and ironically, they end up reinforcing the very shame they were unconsciously trying to manage or escape.

-For instance, overcompensation may manifest as clinging to abusive relationships, giving away money one cannot afford to lose, pretending to like people one inwardly distrusts, or engaging in overly self-sacrificing behaviour, all in a desperate effort to gain acceptance or avoid perceived rejection.
+For instance, overcompensation may manifest as perfectionism, over-working to exhaustion, clinging to abusive relationships, giving away money one cannot afford to lose, pretending to like people one inwardly distrusts, or engaging in overly self-sacrificing behaviour, all in a desperate effort to gain acceptance or avoid perceived rejection.
 These actions may appear altruistic or generous on the surface but are often driven by deep fears of abandonment or worthlessness.

 Capitulation occurs when a person begins to behave in ways that conflict with their true self, often to fit in or fulfil internalised narratives of inadequacy.
 In some cases, this leads to acting out beliefs like: โ€œSince Iโ€™m already bad, I might as well be bad and show everyone just how bad I really amโ€.
 This distorted logic can result in self-destructive behaviours like compulsive gambling, excessive drinking, drug use, not necessarily driven by desire, but by hopelessness, self-punishment, or a deep yearning to belong.
 These behaviours serve as powerful, if maladaptive, emotional regulation tools.
 They may temporarily ease anxiety or internal chaos, but in the long term, they reinforce the painful identity narrative the person is trying to escape: the belief that they are defective, unworthy, or beyond help.